MicrosoftDocs/Viva/Viva/insights/org-team-insights/copilot-dashboard.md

 ---
 ms.date: 12/05/2023
 title: Connect to the Microsoft Copilot Dashboard (Preview)
-description: Explains how to set up and use the Microsoft Copilot Dashboard, including the update process and frequently asked questions.
+description: Explains how to set up and use the Microsoft Copilot Dashboard, including admin controls, the update process, and frequently asked questions.
 author: zachminers
 ms.author: v-zachminers
 ms.topic: article